tarunsachdeva/blog/_posts/2018-09-14-web3-decentralization.markdown

 draft: false
 ---

-Decentralization is the foundational mental model of the blockchain.
+Decentralization is the foundational mental model of Web 3.
+In this context, decentralization is possible because of the Blockchain.

-The blockchain is a distributed open database (called a ledger).
+The blockchain is a distributed open database, also called the ledger.

-The ledger has some unique properties:
-* It is open and distributed
+What this means:
+* The ledger is a list of transactions that is replicated across a number of computers (it is open and distributed).
+* The ledger typically exists over a peer-to-peer network
-* Can record information between two parties directly (no intermediary)
+* The ledger can record information between two parties directly
-* Information cannot be altered
+* Information cannot be altered in a ledger

 This means a few things: